Penny is one of the nicest people I know.

 It will be in their best interest if you can give your teen space to practice being independent.
 They must have the opportunity to make mistakes when it is not dangerous to do so.

 The best way to raise an independent, confident, and decisive child is to use inductive discipline to allow them to understand and listen to you when there are good reasons.
-Children of inductive parents show more empathy, less bad behavior problems7, and better outcomes in general8.
+Children of inductive parents show more empathy, fewer behavioral issues7, and positive outcomes in general8.

-Final thoughts on how to make teenager listen to you
+Final thoughts on how to make teenagers listen to parents

-If your teenager shows defiant behavior such as binge drinking or abusive behavior that poses a danger to themselves or others, get mental health professional help as soon as possible.
+If your teenager shows troubled behaviors such as binge drinking, abusive behavior, or violent behavior that poses a danger to themselves or others, get mental health professional help as soon as possible.

-Next, find out why children do not listen.
+Next, find out why young children do not listen.

 - 1.Montemayor R. Family Variation in Parent-Adolescent Storm and Stress.
 Journal of Adolescent Research.
 Published online March 1986:15-31. doi:10.1177/074355488611003